Am about ready to rearrange all these articles into various categories and strategies , but in the meantime– help yourself to the smorgisbord!

 Naturally, we give you much more detailed instructions for each of the first six steps.
-For example, some of the articles here, including your First Home work, will help you understand very clearly why, if you're not relaxed about this whole silly quit smoking business, it will be much harder for you to quit!
+For example, some of the articles here, including your First Home work and The 5 Second Exercise, will help you understand very clearly why, if you're not relaxed about this whole quit smoking business, it will be much harder for you to quit!
 If you continue to beat yourself up about your smoking, if you stay uptight, worried nervous, you're going to smoke more!
 Isn't this already your experience?

 So step one is to consciously relax, and particularly to relax about your smoking, maybe even do some self-hypnosis so that you enjoy yourself more, mentally, emotionally and physically.
 The Freedom Exercise will help you do just that.

 And then in step two we show you how your smoking is, in a way, a type of poor man's "breathing yoga."
-Even though it costs more than if you attended a weekly yoga class.
-We help you breathe deeper, live longer.
+Even though your smoking costs more than if you attended a regular yoga class, it is your current yoga practice.
+So we help you breathe deeper, live longer.

 Step Four is forgive, yourself and those around you and the tobacco companies and anybody else you think is responsible for your current smoking habit.
+Or just lighten up.
+Get over it.
 Here's why: They didn't do it!
-It's like forgiving your brother for spilling the milk after finding out it was actually the cat who spilled the milk.
+It's like forgiving your brother for spilling the milk after finding out it was actually the cat that spilled the milk.
 Your brother's innocent and so are you!
 Forgiveness is easy when you realize, step by step, there's nothing to forgive.

-Step Five is setting a quit date and here at the Smoker's Freedom School we've found the best quit date is a year ago yesterday.
+Step Five is setting a quit date.
+Here at the Smoker's Freedom School we've found the best quit date is a year ago yesterday.
 We'll talk more about that.

 Step Six is actually a meditation technique that you can do all day long.
 If you actually do this technique, which we explain in detail, you'll soon find yourself smoking a lot less, and then, none at all.
 Why?
 Because you already quit.
 A year ago yesterday.